Sorry, you need to enable JavaScript to visit this website.

 • the development of youth advisory bodies at a local level.

-The Council collaborates with the public administrations drafting studies and reports on the situation of youth, expresses opinions and formulates proposals on legislative acts that deal with youth issues, expresses opinions and formulates proposals on the legislative acts of the Government initiative that affect young people; participates in European and international association forums, encouraging communication, relations and exchanges between youth organizations of different countries.
+The Council collaborates with public administrations drafting studies and reports on the situation of youth, expresses opinions and formulates proposals on legislative acts that deal with youth issues, expresses opinions and formulates proposals on the legislative acts of Government initiative that affect young people; participates in European and international forums, encouraging communication, relations and exchanges between youth organizations of different countries.

 1. Labour, training and social policies